 Firm members will be actively involved in practice tasks designed to develop the following skills: ethics and professionalism; oral and written communications; analysis; research; client management and practice management.
 In addition to regular weekly virtual meetings with the mentor/senior partner, the “firm” will be required to open and work through client files (independently and as a group) in the areas of wills and estates, real estate, business law, administrative law, family law, criminal law and civil litigation.
 Successful completion of files in each area is required.
 Candidates will take simulated files from start to finish, including interviewing, drafting, researching, determining the approach, negotiating, arguing motions and key parts of trials and conducting business and real estate transactions.
 They will manage clients and time, and meet deadlines.

-We work hard to find a experience, and a paid experience, for all Candidates.
-Our goal and priority is to have all work experiences be paid, recognizing that the pay range will vary across organizations and in different areas of the Province.
+Our goal and priority is to have all work experiences be paid, recognizing that the pay range will vary across organizations and in different areas of the province.

 To facilitate a mutually rewarding experience, input and preference information regarding the experiences will be obtained from both Candidates and work experience partners to assist in the experience process.